sebastianmenze/imr-salinity-sample-server/USER_GUIDE.md

 ### Step 2 — Open the Measurement Page

 Be connected to the IMR network (WiFi).
-Scan the QR code on the sample label with the Barcode scanner connected to your PC, or any tablet, phone or PC.
+In a browser open the website **http://nautilus.imr.no:8000** and have it as active tab.
+Connect the Barcode scanner to your PC and start scanning a bottle label QR code by pressing the trigger.
 This opens the measurement page for that specific sample.
+It is also possible to scan the label using any tablet, phone or PC with a camera.

-The page shows the sample metadata (time, position, depth, vessel) and the CTD sensor salinities for reference.
+The measurement page shows the sample metadata (time, position, depth, vessel) and the CTD sensor salinities for reference.

 If a PhysChem token is active and the sample has a matching cruise in PhysChem, **existing PhysChem values** (CTD PSAL and any previous PSAL_LAB readings) are shown automatically so you can compare.